-The aim of the AtmoChemECV project is to provide gas references traceable to the International System of Units (SI) with the required uncertainty to detect spacial gradients, shifts and/or long-term trends.
+The aim of the AtmoChemECV project is to provide gas references traceable to the International System of Units (SI) with the required uncertainty to detect spacial gradients, shifts and/or long-term trends in the atmosphere.
 Target substances are reactive compounds, in particular those for which reference gas mixtures are not stable in cylinders or at least not at ambient molar fractions.
 This project complements the European projects HIGHGAS and KEY-VOCs and focuses on:

-• water vapour at upper tropospheric level ,
+• water vapour at upper tropospheric level.

 • Oeschger Centre for Climate Change Research, University of Bern